On the cosmological degrees of freedom of Proca field with non-minimal coupling to gravity: Background solutions and the islands of stability

 This implies

 or the following three sets of existing solutions:

 so that standard fixed points do exist for the above set in parameters space.
 If these late points are approachable, that depends on the property $Y\geq0$, during the whole dynamics.
 Notice that the existence of standard fixed points does not imply the solution will approach them in any case.
 There are some choices of initial conditions, which go through negative $Y$'s as a transient before reaching, finally, the fixed points.
 In this case, we will have that the fixed point is not reached, as our analysis stops when $Y\to0$.
 What happens when $Y$ crosses zero?
 In this case, we will have that $A_{0}^{2}\to0^{+}$, and this means that one will have the constraints coming from this particular limit.
 This case has been discussed when we have studied the behavior of the perturbations dynamics for the scalar modes.
-What happens instead when $2\beta_{1}-\beta_{2}>0$, allowing for $\dot{Y}\to0$, but $\frac{1+\lambda\,(4\beta_{1}+\beta_{2})}{2\beta_{1}-\beta_{2}}<0$, not allowing for positive or zero solutions for $Y$?
-Numerically, we find that $Y$ crosses 0 going to a negative-$Y$ standard fixed point.
-Also, in this case, we will have to deal with the $A_{0}^2\to0^{+}$ limit.